visdesignlab/Upset-alttxt-study/public/Upset-Alttext-User-Survey/assets/covidTextandVis.md

         <img style="width: 500px;" src="./assets/VO1.png" alt="Description of Image">
     </div>
     <div class="column">
+        <h2>UpSet Introduction</h2>
+        This UpSet plot shows covid cases and their symptoms.
+A covid case can have multiple symptoms.
+The sets are covid symptoms.
+The items are covid cases.
+The intersections show how many covid cases have exactly the same symptomps.
         <h2>Dataset Properties</h2>
         <p>The dataset contains 6 sets and 4340 elements, of which 6 sets are shown in the plot.</p>
         <h2>Set Properties</h2>